ThinkingJoules/snapgraph/README.md

 * Permissions enforced by super peer (group based)

 *To the best effort given the limits of how Gun operates underneath
-# Example Usage (out of date)
+# Example Usage (some of this is out of date)

 TODO MAKE README INTO STARTUP GUIDE
-MOVE ALL APIs INFO TO SEPERATE DOCS
+MOVE ALL APIs INFO TO SEPERATE DOCS??

 ## Loading gun instance in to gbase
 ```